 Stafford Nichols Research Manager

-Mr. Nichols is currently a Ph.D. candidate in Public Policy at the University of Maastricht with an expected award date in 2023.
-He holds an M.B.A. in International Finance and an M.P.P. in Econometrics from the College of William and Mary.
+Currently pursuing his Ph.D. in Public Policy at the University of Maastricht, Mr. Nichols holds an M.B.A. in International Finance and an M.P.P. in Econometrics from the College of William and Mary.
 He holds a B.A. in Economics and History from Franklin & Marshal College.

 contact details